 FSPA Leadership Team

 Franciscan Sisters of Perpetual Adoration leadership is elected through a prayerful process that involves the entire membership of the congregation.
 Terms of office are four years and members are eligible to serve two terms.
 Currently serving the congregation are Sister Eileen McKenzie, president, and Sister Sue Ernster, vice president.
-They are assisted by three mission councilors: Sisters Karen Kappell, Dawn Kutt and Lucy Slinger.
+They are assisted by two mission councilors: Sisters Karen Kappell and Dawn Kutt.
 Working together to foster FSPA life and mission in the church and around the world, the leadership team considers both the welfare of each sister and the corporate good of the congregation.

 Sister Eileen McKenzie

 Sister Eileen McKenzie, who has ministered as a nurse, researcher, and acupuncturist, is currently serving the FSPA community as president.
 Her ministries have taken her throughout the United States and West Africa, and for the past 15 years, she has been centered in the upper Mid-west, serving in St. Paul, Minnesota, and more recently La Crosse, Wisconsin.
 She founded FSPA Community Acupuncture and was a founding member of Integrative Therapies of La Crosse, a collective of holistic practitioners dedicated to making their services affordable and accessible for people in the region from 2010 to May 2020.
 She has a bachelor’s degree in nursing, a master’s degree in oriental medicine and has completed a predoctoral fellowship in clinical research.
 Sister Eileen has devoted time and energy for many health, justice and mission service-oriented organizations both locally and internationally, and is particularly interested in the intersection of social justice and healing movements.
 She is enamored by Franciscan spirituality and an ardent discerner of Pope Francis’ call to create cultures of encounter.

 Sister Sue Ernster